-Understanding the cloud computing stack: SaaS, PaaS, IaaS
+Understanding the cloud computing stack: SaaS, PaaS, and IaaS

 Cloud computing is a broad term that describes a wide range of services.
 As with other significant developments in technology, many vendors have seized the term cloud and are using it for products that are outside of the common definition.
-To understand how the cloud can be of value to an organization, you should understand what the cloud really is and its different components.
 Because the cloud is a broad collection of services, organizations can choose where, when, and how they use cloud computing.

 The cloud computing stack

 Cloud computing, often described as a stack, has a broad range of services built on top of one another under the name cloud.
 The accepted definition of cloud computing comes from the National Institute of Standards and Technology (NIST).
 The NIST definition runs to several hundred words but begins as follows:

 `Cloud computing` is a model for enabling ubiquitous, convenient, on-demand network